shiwentao00/Python-leetcode/graph/dijkstra.md

 <img width="600" height="400" src="../figures/dijkstra_0.png">
 </p>

+## Time Complexity
+The time complexity analysis is well explained in this [link](https://everythingcomputerscience.com/algorithms/Dijkstras_Algorithm.html):

+"Every time the main loop executes, one vertex is extracted from the queue.
+Assuming that there are V vertices in the graph, the queue may contain O(V) vertices.
+Each pop operation takes O(log V) time assuming the heap implementation of priority queues.
+So the total time required to execute the main loop itself is O(V log V).
+In addition, we must consider the time spent in the function expand, which applies the function handle_edge to each outgoing edge.
+Because expand is only called once per vertex, handle_edge is only called once per edge.
+It might call push(v'), but there can be at most V such calls during the entire execution, so the total cost of that case arm is at most O(V log V).
+The other case arm may be called O(E) times, however, and each call to increase_priority takes O(log V) time with the heap implementation.
+Therefore the total run time is O(V log V + E log V), which is O(E log V) because V is O(E) assuming a connected graph."

+## Only Compute Length of Shortest Path
 First version, returns the shortest distances of all nodes to the starting point.
 ```python
 def dijkstra(graph, n, start):